 “I have bad news and good news.
 Which do you want to hear first?”
 This is a premise of some jokes and also of some serious diagnoses.
-No one wants to hear bad news and we all love good news.
-Prophets of God and Jesus Christ himself delivered both bad news and good news.
+No one wants to hear bad news, while we all love good news.
+Prophets of God and Jesus Christ Himself delivered both bad news and good news.

-Some people think of Old Testament prophets as naysayers and dooms-dayers who had nothing good to say.
-They picture them as criers of gloomy warnings and predictors of dire consequences for misbehavior.
-Named after the prophet Jeremiah, the term “jeremiad” is used in literature or speech as a way of describing a warning of decline, a penalty of affliction and chastisement for iniquity, a crying out for a return to right conduct and of a renewal or reformation bringing happier times that will follow.
+Some people think of Old Testament prophets as naysayers who had nothing good to say.
+They picture them as criers of gloomy, doomsday warnings and predictors of dire consequences for misbehavior.
+Named after the prophet Jeremiah, the term “jeremiad” is used in literature or speech as a way of describing a warning of decline, a penalty of affliction and chastisement for iniquity, or a crying out for a return to right conduct and of a renewal or reformation bringing happier times that will follow.

 All too often, and with very few exceptions, the people failed to heed the warnings of the prophets and suffered the consequences.